-We noted (in our Audit of the core executive) that the UK polity has a big problem with recurring policy fiascos, mistakes made at the top levels of government and the core executive.
+We noted (in Chapter 5.2) that the UK polity has a big problem with recurring policy fiascos, mistakes made at the top levels of government and the core executive.
 But the public administration system has a different if partly similar phenomenon, called 'service delivery disasters' (SDDs).
 These are not due directly to misguided decisions from the top (although these usually play some role).
-Rather, SDDs are unintended implementation catastrophes arising through the complex choices and interactions of overloaded or misguided 'street-level' bureaucrats.
+Rather, SDDs are unintended implementation catastrophes arising through the complex choices and interactions of overloaded or misquided 'street-level' bureaucrats.